Carol Handley: Career

 From 1991 to 2005, Handley was the director of the Reading Greek courses at the Institute of Continuing Education, Cambridge.
 During this time Handley became president of the Classical Association in 1996, and her presidential address in 1997 was published as Things That Matter.
 Handley was only the fifth woman president since the Classical Association was founded in 1903.
-She is now a Classics tutor at Wolfson College, Cambridge.
+She was a Classics tutor at Wolfson College, Cambridge.

-Personal life
+Personal life and death

 Handley married Eric Handley on 31 July 1952.
 He was the leading scholar in the rediscovery of the playwright Menander, writing an important commentary on the Dyskolos.
-He was Professor of Greek at UCL and then held the Regius Professor of Greek chair at Trinity College, Cambridge until his death in 2013.
+He was Professor of Greek at UCL and then was Regius Professor of Greek at Trinity College, Cambridge, until his death in 2013.
 He was also a fellow of the British Academy.

+Carol Handley died on 21 June 2024, at the age of 94.